Irwng/Downlink-MIMO/README.md

 # Downlink-MIMO
-Apply Precoding or STBC in Downlink-MIMO
+Apply Precoding or STBC in Downlink-MIMO system in Fadding channel.